-- → Whatever may be the reasons, every business has to maintain records of its financialtransactions in a systematic manner.
-Book keeping is the maintenance of the accounts in asystematicmanner. - → Book means record and keepingmeansmaintaining.
-Sobook keepingmeans recordmaintaining. - → Almost all the business organisation now-a-days maintain accounts under double-entrysystem of book keeping.
-Under this system, each and every business transaction is recorded twice. - \rightarrow Under this system, a business usually maintains a number of accounts such as cash A/C,Salary A/C, Rent A/C, Interest A/C, Raw materials A/C, finished goods A/C, MachineriesA/C,BankA/C etc.
+→ Whatever may be the reasons, every business has to maintain records of its financialtransactions in a systematic manner.
+Book keeping is the maintenance of the accounts in asystematicmanner.

+ENTREPRENEURSHIPANDMANAGE MENTANDSMARTTECHNOLOGY → Book means record and recordmaintaining. keepingmeansmaintaining.
+Sobook keepingmeans entrysystem of book keeping.
+Under this system, each and every business transaction is recorded twice.

+→ Almost all under double-

+→ Under this system, a business usually maintains a number of accounts such as cash A/C,Salary A/C, Rent A/C, Interest A/C, Raw materials A/C, finished goods A/C, MachineriesA/C,BankA/C etc.